matplotlib/matplotlib/doc/users/interactive.rst

 Interactive mode controls:

-- if created figures are automatically shown
+- whether created figures are automatically shown
-- if changes to artists automatically trigger re-drawing existing figures
+- whether changes to artists automatically trigger re-drawing existing figures
-- if `.pyplot.show` blocks or not
+- whether `.pyplot.show` blocks or not

-if in interactive mode then:
+If in interactive mode, then:

 - newly created figures will be shown immediately
 - figures will automatically redraw on change